 Near Del Rio in Val Verde County, Texas — The American South (West South Central)

 Topics.
-This historical marker is listed in these topic lists: Air & Space • War, Cold.
-A significant historical month for this entry is October 1962.
+This historical marker is listed in these topic lists: Air & Space • War, World I • War, World II.
+A significant historical year for this entry is 1911.

 Location.
 29° 22.069′ N, 100° 47.928′ W. Marker is near Del Rio, Texas, in Val Verde County.
 Marker is at the intersection of U.S. 90 and Liberty Drive, on the left when traveling west on U.S. 90.
 Touch for map.
 Marker is in this post office area: Del Rio TX 78840, United States of America.
 Touch for directions.